-7. Use probiotics to support your immunity and supercharge your performance.
+7. Use probiotics to support your immune system and supercharge your performance.

 It's widespread, yet surprisingly unknown outside the workout world: the dreaded "post-event bug."
 People who regularly do strenuous exercise are more prone to upper respiratory issues, and they always seem to show up at the worst possible time, right after a competition, or just in time to tank your momentum when you're about to reach one of your long-awaited fitness goals.12

 The reason this happens is because a hard workout does more than give your muscles a beating––it also temporarily reduces your immune function.
-But you can do a lot to offset this effect by supplementing with a premium probiotic formula that's specifically designed to support athletic performance, like PRO-Compete.
+But you can do a lot to maintain your strong immune function by supplementing with a premium probiotic formula that's specifically designed to support athletic performance, like PRO-Compete.
 Researchers are just starting to understand the effects that certain strains of bacteria have on the body.
-One strain called L. plantarum 6595 might as well be called "the athlete's friend," since it not only supports your immune function, which can help keep you well enough to train continuously, it is also designed to promote better athletic performance.13
+One strain called L. plantarum 6595 might as well be called "the athlete's friend," since it not only supports your immune function, which can help keep you well enough to train continuously, it also works to support athletic performance.13

-PRO-Compete contains this powerhouse strain along with a targeted blend of strains specifically chosen to support your performance by enhancing digestion, promoting energy and endurance, and even helping your body build muscle mass!
+PRO-Compete contains this powerhouse strain along with a targeted blend of strains specifically chosen to support your performance by helping maintain healthy digestion, energy, endurance—and even muscle mass!

 Your body really is your temple, and what you put in it and on it is just as important as what you do with it, so make sure that you're paying attention to all aspects of active wellness.
-Living an active life can make all the difference in how you look and feel now, not to mention your experience of aging, so see what you can do to incorporate at least a couple of these tips into your routine, and you'll be ready to both level up your training and enjoy its effects for years to come.
+Living an active life can make all the difference in how you look and feel now, not to mention your experience of aging, so see what you can do to incorporate at least a couple of these tips into your routine, and you'll be ready to truly enjoy your training and its effects for years to come.